 Look for Risk Management Legal Services from Real Estate Attorneys

 Rob Sunderland handles a number of risk management inquiries for us.
 That’s not a claim on a policy, that’s us hiring Rob to help our client resolve the issue before it escalates.
 Those matters don’t just crop up Monday through Friday, they happen on the weekends, too, when you need immediate advice.
-Make sure you’ve got 7 days a week support from your real estate attorneys.
+Make sure you’ve got pre-claim support from your real estate attorneys.
 And make sure they focus on real estate.

 You want a legal specialist that knows the ins and outs of one particular class of activity and knows how best to protect your brokers.
 Lots of insurance companies will hire some gigantic firm from New York or Los Angeles or Chicago to handle all the matters that they have — whether it’s a director’s and officer’s claim on a securities matter, or a car accident, or a slip and fall in a restaurant.
 Those aren’t the people you want securing your livelihood.
 Some junior associate that’s maybe had one other real estate case in her life.